 "Our mission is to empower every person and every organization on the planet to achieve more." - Microsoft Mission Statement

-In fact, Microsoft are still committed to a long-term view, reflected in its industry-leading investment in research and development each year for the betterment of all.
+In fact, Microsoft are still committed to this as a long-term view, as reflected in its industry-leading investment in research and development.

 Did Bill Gates ever graduate?